Haraj-backend/hex-monscape/README.md

 By using this remarkable architecture, not only can we speed up the project development but also make it maintainable by the whole team.

-This is why even though our team is small, we can still create services that help serve millions of people daily in Saudi Arabia while still having a good sleep. 🤣
+This is why even though our team is small, we can still create services that help serve millions of people daily in Saudi Arabia while still sleeping well at night. 🤣

 This game was created using [Golang](https://go.dev/) & [Vue 3](https://vuejs.org/).
-To learn on how we apply [Hexagonal Architecture](./docs/reference/hex-architecture.md) to this game, please refer to [this doc](./docs/reference/hex-architecture.md).
+Please refer to [this doc]((./docs/reference/hex-architecture.md)) to learn how we apply [Hexagonal Architecture](./docs/reference/hex-architecture.md) to this game.

 To start playing the game, please refer to [How to Run The Game](#how-to-run-the-game) section.